ilyalishay1/Django-site/README.md

 # Django-site
-Site about the best players of Manchester United.
+Site about the best players of Manchester United